 For example, last week, when me and my sis Eberé Anosike went to the gym, we realised how much we loved being there.
 We also realised how much we had avoided going to those spaces over the years without each other because of the white, middle class lens that is attached to "gym culture" and how out of place we feel there as a result.
 Like we don't know what's going on or like we just got lost on the way somewhere else, so we have steered clear.

 People get so defensive when I openly talk about black issues like I'm saying their issues no longer exist or like I'm saying these are more important.
 It's sickening and pathetic.
 There is no hierarchy of oppression, seriously.
-But our battles are definitely damn well different and to ignore that the most disenfranchised and underrepresented people in an industry need to be at the helm of facilitating change in said industry - to ignore that because of the fragility of our egos is pure stupidity.
+But our battles are definitely damn well different and to ignore that some of the most disenfranchised and underrepresented people in an industry need to be at the helm of facilitating change in said industry - to ignore that because of the fragility of our egos is pure stupidity.
 I am not in the same position as a woman of far darker skin complexion.
 I am also well-educated, thanks to my parents, and I'm privileged in these respects.
 Why should it pain me to say that or make me feel dismissed?
 It does not have any bearing on the difficulties and struggles of my life but the simple fact is - it is the TRUTH.

 Why is it so hard for us to be honest?
 Face what is right there.
 Like.
 Ah.

 Yes I believe that there should be more trans, agender, queer, disabled, Muslim, low-income, regionally-accented and self identifying women in positions of power in the performance industries and SPECIFICALLY in DIVERSITY ROLES.
 Of course I believe that.
 Should I say it again?
 I believe that.
 I believe that, wholeheartedly.
-That being said, also highlighting that people of colour, specifically in this industry are STILL the most underrepresented faction and that requires specific attention is not mutually exclusive.
+That being said, also highlighting that people of colour, specifically in this industry are STILL a VERY underrepresented faction and that requires specific attention is not mutually exclusive.

 It’s a madness.
 GET AS MANY OF THESE PEOPLE IN AS POSSIBLE.
 Can’t find them?
 I beg you, search.
 Maybe if you had a more diverse team or someone of colour in a diversity role - you might know where to look.
 Or better yet, have more insight into why these issues are so ingrained in our industry.
 It is the damn role of these institutions that have the power to affect change to admit that they DO NOT HAVE ALL THE ANSWERS.
 They cannot alone speak for everyone but they should bloody facilitate finding everyone a voice.